MoOx/pjax/README.md

 Value (in px) to scrollTo when a page is switched.

+##### `cacheBust` (Boolean, default true)

+When set to true,
+append a timestamp query string segment to the requested URLs in order to skip browser cache.

 ##### `debug` (Boolean, default to false)

 Enable verbose mode & doesn't use fallback when there is an error.